gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--[no-]treat-warnings-as-errors`: [don't] treat warnings as errors
 - `--[no-]simulate-make`: [don't] simulate the make and skip post-make activities; pre-make activities still take effect, e.g. grants
 - `--connection-timeout <ms>`: number of milliseconds to wait for the database connection(s)
+- `--delete-timeout <ms>`: number of milliseconds to wait for the DELETE call
+- `--write-timeout <ms>`: number of milliseconds to wait for the WRITE call
 - `--lock-container-timeout <ms>`: number of milliseconds to wait for the container lock
 - `--exclude-filter [<path> ..]`: exclude the given paths during: file walk, delta detection and when explicitly scheduled via --(un)deploy
 - `--[no-]treat-wrong-ownership-as-errors`: [don't] treat wrong ownership of objects as errors, not enabled by default